Fred Anderson (rugby league): Club career

-He played with the Canterbury club for twelve seasons between 1953-1963.
-He then joined South Sydney for four seasons between 1964-1967.
+He played with the Canterbury club for twelve seasons between 1953 and 1963.
+He then joined South Sydney for four seasons between 1964 and 1967.
 He was regarded as a champion hooker during the era when scrimmaging was an important part of the game.

 Anderson played for Souths in the famous 1965 grand final against St. George in front of a record 78,000 fans at the Sydney Cricket Ground.
 By the time he turned 34, his career had come to an end at Souths when he was replaced in first grade by the younger Elwyn Walters in 1967.

 Representative career

 Fred Anderson represented New South Wales rugby league team on two occasions – 1958 and 1961 – and represented City Firsts in the former season.

 He was invited to play for South Africa in 1963 in a single Test against New Zealand, although he was Australian born.

 Fred Anderson died on 28 March 2012, 55 days short of his 79th birthday.
 He was later cremated at Woronora, Sutherland.